Sitonai: Analysis

 The tale shares similarities with tales about dragon-slaying around the globe.
 However, in this tale, a serpent takes the place of the dragon.
-It also resembles a Japanese legend of Susanoo and Yamata no Orochi, except in the Ainu version its a girl sacrifice who does the killing, not a male outsider.
-The legend of Sitonai, especially Aoki's version, also bears many similarities to the Chinese story Li Ji slays the Giant Serpent of a similar dragon sacrifice girl called Li Ji, up to the creature being a serpent, eight month being specified, and number of offerings.
+It also resembles a Japanese legend of Susanoo and Yamata no Orochi, except in the Ainu version it is a girl sacrifice that does the killing, not a male outsider.
+The legend of Sitonai, especially Aoki's version, also bears many similarities to the Chinese story Li Ji slays the Giant Serpent of a similar dragon sacrifice girl called Li Ji, up to the creature being a serpent, eight month being specified, and the number of offerings.
 The offerings for a dragon/snake create merit comparison to rites of rain-making, closely related to the belief in dragon and snake gods, frequent in Hokkaido and having a history of being practiced in various places of Japan starting from the description in the Nihon Shoki (日本書紀).

 Popular culture

-Sitonai is a summonable servant in the mobile game Fate/Grand Order.
-She is an Alter-Ego class Servant summoned into the body of Illyasviel von Einzbern, a character from the Cast of Fate/Stay Night and so due to the Alter-Ego class being an amalgam of divine spirits, she is combined with the goddesses Louhi and Freyja.
+Sitonai is a summonable Servant in the mobile game Fate/Grand Order.
+She is an Alter Ego-class Servant summoned into the body of Illyasviel von Einzbern, a character from the cast of Fate/stay night and so due to the Alter Ego-class being an amalgam of Divine Spirits, she is combined with the goddesses Louhi and Freyja.